boltcompany/BOLT/README.md

 # BOLT
-A step to BUY scholl supplies
+A step to BUY school supplies